d0iasm/blog/_posts/2020-04-03-xv6-on-my-riscv-emulator.md

 ### March 9, 2020 ([7cc38ab: src/devices/uart.rs][0309])
 I implemented UART (A universal asynchronous receiver-transmitter), which is a peripheral device for serial communication between the CPU and the outside the CPU.

-RISC-V communicates with peripheral devices by memory-mapped I/O. Memory-mapped I/O is a method of exchanging data by reading and writing to specific addresses where registers of peripheral devices exist, and can be handled by CPU in the same way as memory access.
+RISC-V communicates with peripheral devices by memory-mapped I/O. Memory-mapped I/O is a method of exchanging data by reading and writing specific addresses where registers of peripheral devices exist, and can be handled by CPU in the same way as memory access.
 The location of a specific address is not listed in the RISC-V specifications and is (probably) determined by the designer of a motherboard.
 I adopted QEMU's virt machine in this time.

 If we look at [the implementation of QEMU][qemu virt], we can see that UART is mapped from the position of `0x10000000` with the size of `0x100`.
 In addition, if we look at [the implementation of UART in xv6][xv6 uart], it says "16550a UART" is adopted and [the specification of this UART][uart spec] can be accessed from the web.

 There are 5 types of registers in the specification but I just implemented the features used in xv6.

 ### March 13, 2020 ([ea77341: src/cpu.rs][0313])
-I implemented address translation by virtual memory mechanism.
+I implemented address translation by virtual memory system.
 A physical address is translated by the [`translate`][translate] function before accessing the memory.

 Until now, when the CPU specified an address, it would communicate with the memory and memory-mapped peripherals without modifying the address.
 This is called a physical address.
-When the virtual memory mechanism is enabled, the address handled by the CPU is called a virtual address, and it is necessary to convert the address into a physical address.
-The virtual memory mechanism is enabled by the value of the `mode` field in the `stap` control and status register.
+When the virtual memory system is enabled, the address handled by the CPU is called a virtual address, and it is necessary to convert the address into a physical address.
+The virtual memory system is enabled by the value of the `mode` field in the `stap` control and status register.
 In hardware, MMU (memory management unit) is often in charge of address translation, but in this emulator it is implemented in CPU.

 RISC-V defines 3 types of address translation methods: Sv32, Sv39, and Sv48.
 I implemented only Sv39 this time, which has a virtual memory address width of 39 bits so it can use up to `512GiB (=2**39)` memory.